-But perhaps the most unique way to explore Presque Isle State Park is by boat, aboard the Lady Kate Boat Tour!
+Taking the Lady Kate Boat Tour the most unique way to explore Presque Isle State Park in Erie!

 Departing from Misery Bay (right next to the Perry Monument), the Lady Kate is a 65-foot vessel that takes you on a 14 mile, 90 minute tour that ventures out onto the open waters of Lake Erie and Presque Isle Bay.

 From late May through early October, the Lady Kate takes you on a tour that includes Erie’s historic lighthouses, the Presque Isle State Park beaches and shoreline, and Erie’s skyline along Presque Isle Bay.

 My Experience on the Lady Kate Boat Tour